Subaru Impreza: Fourth generation (GJ, GP; 2011)

 The third generation high-performance WRX variants continued in production until new versions were released in early 2014.
 In 2014, Subaru decided to move away from marketing the WRX and WRX STI under the Impreza name.
 The WRX and WRX STI are performance trims of the Impreza with higher output engines, firmer suspension, larger brakes, slightly resculpted body panels, lowered ride height and larger intakes.
 Subaru had promised to completely move the WRX and STi off the Impreza chassis and body to create a standalone model, but they instead chose to simply alter the Impreza's body, and chassis and remove the Impreza name.
 Subaru decided to not produce a WRX or WRX STi wagon as had been previously offered.
 The wagon made up approximately 50 percent of US WRX and WRX STI sales.

 In addition to the regular models, Subaru also offered the Impreza Sport Hatchback in the Premium and Limited trim levels.
-The so-called American Impreza Sport (not to be confused with the JDM regular hatchback with the same name) has the rugged style with side spoilers, roof rack, different style alloys, and availability of two-tone colors.
-However it also has the normal ground clearance, unlike the new XV.
+The so-called American Impreza Sport (not to be confused with the JDM regular hatchback with the same name) has the rugged style with side spoilers, roof rack, different style alloys.
+For the initial 2012 model year only, two-tone paint was offered, similar to the prior generation's Outback Sport package.
+Unlike the old Outback Sport or new XV, however, it does not have increased ground clearance.
 For the Premium model grade, buyers can choose 5 speed manual or Lineartronic CVT, while the Limited is only available with CVT.

 EyeSight consists of two cameras with one on each side of the interior rear view mirror, that use human like stereoscopic vision to judge distances and generally keep tabs on the driver.
 The system can help maintain a safe distance on the highway, a lane departure warning system, a wake up call when traffic lights change, and even keeps an eye out for pedestrians.
 Autonomous cruise control system has been integrated into the EyeSight feature as a driver safety aid.
 This feature is initially available only in Japan, but was expanded to US models of other vehicles, beginning with 2013 Legacy and Outback models.